DavidVogelxyz/win11-config/README.md

         - (Re)do the UI tweaks
             - Enable dark mode
             - Disable widgets
+                - Widgets seems to have a problem.
+Both WinUtil and I get:
+                    - `WARNING: Attempted to perform an unauthorized operation.`
+                - Just do it in regular "Taskbar settings" menu
         - Perform the "debloat"
 - Start GlazeWM, and enable at startup
     - Tasks: